-Dan counsels private and municipal clients on permitting and entitlements, the New York State Environmental Quality Review Act (SEQRA), the National Environmental Policy Act (NEPA), zoning, public-private partnerships, and the New York City Watershed Regulations.
-Dan regularly represents clients in administrative proceedings before State and local land use boards, including municipal legislative boards, planning boards and zoning boards of appeal.
-He also routinely prosecutes litigation in Federal and State Courts, including Article 78 Challenges to administrative determinations.
+Dan counsels private and municipal clients on permitting and entitlements, the New York State Environmental Quality Review Act (SEQRA), zoning, public-private partnerships, and the New York City Watershed Regulations.
+Dan represents clients in administrative proceedings before local land use boards throughout Westchester, Rockland, and Orange Counties.
+He also prosecutes litigation in Federal and State Courts, including Article 78 challenges to administrative determinations.

-Mr. Richmond received his Juris Doctor, cum laude, in 1994 from Vermont Law School, where he served as Editor-in-Chief of the Vermont Law Review.
-He also received a Bachelor of Arts in History from Williams College in 1989.
-Mr. Richmond was formerly a staff attorney with Riverkeeper, Inc., Assistant Corporation Counsel at the New York City Law Department, and an associate at Rivkin, Radler & Kremer in Uniondale, New York.
+Dan received his Juris Doctor, cum laude, in 1994 from Vermont Law School, where he served as Editor-in-Chief of the Vermont Law Review.
+He received a Bachelor of Arts in History from Williams College in 1989.
+Before joining Zarin and Steinmetz, Dan was a staff attorney with Riverkeeper, Inc., Assistant Corporation Counsel at the New York City Law Department, and an associate at Rivkin, Radler & Kremer in Uniondale, New York.